 5 Steps to hearing aids

+The first and hardest step for many is the first one, making an appointment for a hearing test.
 Research has shown it takes people 7 to 10 years to do something about their hearing loss.
-Of course, while you are getting used to the idea that you may have some hearing loss, you miss conversations and connections with people every day.
+Of course, while you are getting used to the idea that you may have some hearing loss, you are missing conversations and connections with people every day.

 Adapting to hearing loss by changing the way you live your life

+When you have hearing loss, the people around you adjust to your hearing loss so they can communicate with you.
+Friends and family learn they need to speak louder so, they do not have to repeat themselves.
+As time goes by, they may choose not to share incidental comments.
 You may start to make different decisions on how you will use your time (like avoiding social situations and communicating less).
 Hearing loss impacts the way you live your life.
-There is also a lot of new research showing other long-term effects of hearing loss when left untreated.
+There is also a lot of new research showing other long-term effects of hearing loss when it is left untreated.

 Step 1: Book a time to see us

-The next question is, “Do you need hearing aids?”Your audiologist will discuss the potential benefits of wearing hearing aids.
-Your family may have an opinion about how hearing aids will help you.
-However, it is essential that once you decide to get hearing aids, you are taking this step for yourself (not because of other people’s opinions).
-Indeed, other people in your life are probably affected by your hearing loss.
+The next question is “Do you need hearing aids?”.
+Your audiologist will let you know if your hearing is in the range where hearing aids will help and your family may also have an opinion on you getting help with your hearing.
+However, it is essential that once you decide to get hearing aids that you are taking this step for yourself.
+It is true that other people in your life are probably affected by your hearing loss.
 However, it is better for everyone if getting hearing aids is your choice.

 Step 2: Hearing Assessment & Discussion